qeesung/gitaly/doc/beginners_guide.md

 protocol defines what requests can be made and what data the requester has to send with the request.
 For each request the response is defined too.

-You can find a clone of the gitaly-proto repository in `/path/to/gdk/gitaly/src/gitlab.com/gitlab-org/gitaly-proto`.
+You can find a clone of the [gitaly-proto repository][gitaly-proto] in `/path/to/gdk/gitaly/src/gitlab.com/gitlab-org/gitaly-proto`.

 #### Gitaly